On universal classes of Lyapunov functions for linear switched systems: Necessary conditions for universality

+The level sets of each element of $\mathcal{P}$ are obtained by deforming those of the quadratic functions $x\mapsto x^\top Q_2 x$ by a positive $0$-homogeneous term.

+As each function in $\mathcal{P}$ is analytic outside the origin, by Theorem~\ref{no-universal} the class $\mathcal{P}$ is not universal, despite being richer than that of quadratic functions. \end{example}

-As a consequence of the previous result we obtain a partial counterpart to Corollary~\ref{c-universal} for homogeneous polynomial functions.
-Namely, we recover that, if we impose a uniform bound on the degree, such functions do not form a universal class of Lyapunov functions, as already established in \cite{bcm}. \begin{corollary} For every $n\geq 2$ and every positive integer $m$ the set of polynomial functions of degree at most $m$ from $\mathbb{R}^n$ to $\mathbb{R}$ is not a universal class of Lyapunov functions. \end{corollary} \begin{proof} Without loss of generality we normalize the polynomial functions assuming (for instance) that the maximum of the modulus of their coefficients is equal to $1$.
-In this case the coefficients of the polynomials belong to a compact subset of an Euclidean space and, since polynomials depend continuously (in the topology of uniform convergence on bounded sets) on such coefficients, we are reduced to a compact family of nonzero polynomials.
-The corollary then follows as an immediate consequence of the previous theorem. \end{proof}
+As a consequence of Theorem~\ref{no-universal} we obtain the following corollary which provides, in particular, a partial counterpart to Corollary~\ref{c-universal} for homogeneous polynomial functions.
+Namely, we recover that, if we impose a uniform bound on the degree, such functions do not form a universal class of Lyapunov functions, as already established in \cite{bcm}. \begin{corollary} Let $n\geq 2$ and $\mathcal P$ be a finite-dimensional vector subspace of the space of continuous functions from $\mathbb{R}^n$ to $\mathbb{R}$ that are analytic on $\mathbb{R}^n\setminus\{0\}$.
+Then $\mathcal{P}$ is not universal.
+In particular, for every positive integer $m$, the set of polynomial functions of degree at most $m$ from $\mathbb{R}^n$ to $\mathbb{R}$ is not a universal class of Lyapunov functions. \end{corollary} \begin{proof} Let $\{f_1,\dots,f_N\}$ be a basis of $\mathcal P$.
+The linear map $\varphi:\R^N\to \mathcal{P}$ defined as $\varphi(\alpha) = \sum_{i=1}^N\alpha_i f_i$ is continuous when $\mathcal{P}$ is endowed with the topology of uniform convergence on compact sets.
+Indeed, on every compact set $K\subset\R^n$ and for every $\alpha^1,\alpha^2\in\R^N$, one has

+Hence the image of the unit sphere via the map $\varphi$ is a compact set $\bar{\mathcal{P}}\subset \mathcal{P}$.
+Furthermore, $\bar{\mathcal{P}}$ does not contain the zero function because $\{f_1,\dots,f_N\}$ is a linearly independent subset of $\mathcal P$.
+Applying Theorem~\ref{no-universal} we obtain that $\bar{\mathcal{P}}$ is not universal.
+As each element of $\mathcal{P}$ is a scalar multiple of an element of $\bar{\mathcal{P}}$ we deduce that $\mathcal{P}$ is not universal either, concluding the proof of the first part of the corollary.
+Concerning the second part, it is enough to observe that the set of polynomial functions of degree at most $m$ from $\mathbb{R}^n$ to $\mathbb{R}$ is a finite-dimensional vector space of analytic functions. \end{proof}

+\begin{remark} In order to avoid confusion, let us stress that a finite-dimensional space as the set $\mathcal P$ appearing in the statement of Corollary~\ref{cor-polynomials} obviously contains $\{0\}$.
+This is not in contradiction with Theorem~\ref{no-universal}, since the latter is applied to $\bar{\mathcal{P}}$ and not to $ \mathcal{P}$ in our proof of the corollary. \end{remark}